Making homemade dog food or treat saves you money and allows you to have better control of flavor, freshness, and consistency of your ingredients.

 - Flour versus water ratio: Gluten-free flours tend to absorb less water or liquid than whole-wheat.
 So, when the recipe requires whole-wheat flour, you need to increase the amount of water/liquid or decrease the amount of flour accordingly.

-- Start slowly: If you are introducing a new type of flour to your Fido’s diet, it is highly recommended to start slowly and increase the quantity gradually.
+- Start slowly: If you are introducing a new type of dog friendly flour to your Fido’s diet, it is highly recommended to start slowly and increase the quantity gradually.
 This will allow your dog’s stomach to adjust to the new flour or food.
 It also gives you a chance to monitor any abnormal symptoms that he may manifest before the new flour agrees with his body.

 - Storing your dog food flours: Whatever type of flour you choose, you need to store it properly if you want to make for your dog a fresher and tastier treat.
 So, when purchasing flour from any dog food store out there, ensure that it is packaged in a sealed container.
 Avoid flours in torn bags as they are vulnerable to contamination and bugs.
 The general shelf life of most flours, when kept in a cabinet, is a few months or 6-12 months when kept in a freezer.
 Always store your flours in sealed containers and if it smells or changes color, just toss it.

 Choose flours such as almond flour, brown rice flour, Garbanzo bean, sorghum, oats, and coconut flours that are famed for their incredible composition of fiber, proteins, vitamins, and minerals.

 As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you.
 Learn more.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.